Pleasant Hill United Methodist Church

 In 1993 the church library opened to further enhance spiritual and individual growth.

 During the summer of 2009 the Sunday School building, built in 1948, grew inadequate for our needs.
 It had developed severe structural problems and had to be demolished.
 Kids Church was suspended temporarily due to this demolition and the subsequent lack of facilities.
 Efforts and Plans, that were in the works for a replacement building, would stretch over the period of a year before construction would begin on a new building.
 We would be without an education building for an extended period of time.
-Classes were held anywhere we could find a room or corner to gather in.
+Classes were held anywhere Room could be found or a corner to gather in.

 Construction of the new Education building finally began in the summer of 2010.
 The structure was completed in January of 2011.
 Kids Church resumed as soon as the new facilities were made available.
 Sunday School was then relocated into the new building.
 So far attendance for Kids Church continues to exceeded expectations.
-It is loved and enjoyed by children in and around the community.
-It continues to be a source for at least one nourishing meal a week provided by church members, and is a place of Christian teaching.
+It is loved and enjoyed by children in and around the community and is a source for at least one nourishing meal a week provided by church members, and a place of teaching children about Christ and about Christian Values.
 These are all things some children from our community may not get anywhere else.